-The Achieve Plus (A+) Center is located on the first floor of Old Monastery Hall at Brother Rice High School (BRHS).
+The Achieve Plus (A+) Center is located in the Center for Learning & Achievement at Brother Rice High School (BRHS).
 The center provides a supportive learning environment for any student who needs additional support in mastering subject area content.
 It is a student-focused support room where one-on-one, small group, and peer-to-peer tutoring is accessible.

 In addition to tutoring walk-in students, students who need additional support may be assigned to the Achieve Plus Center during their study periods.

 9:00 am – 3:30 pm Mon, Tue, Thurs, and Fri

 9:00 am – 2:00 pm Wed

 To receive a BRHS Student Support Plan for a learning disability, a student must have valid paperwork on file with a diagnosis.
 Valid paperwork would include a current IEP or a full psychological evaluation.
 A 504 plan, doctor’s note, or paperwork older than three years will not be considered acceptable for a BRHS Student Support Plan.
 Click here for the application form.